cjamiev/app-accessory/README.md

 - For quick javascript coding/testing use 'q.js' at the base of the app and run 'node q.js' to execute.
 Not meant for saving.
 - For quick testing of html,css,javascript use index.html with liveserver in testing folder.
 - For TDD with new functions or performance testing use main.js
-- For custom server end points with mock responses including conditional responses for post calls use mockResponses.js

 ## Home
 ### Quick Clipboard